teachjanderson/Pewlett-Hackard-Analysis/README.md

 ***Considerations Based on Analysis #1***

-* Pewlett Hackard is facing a "Silver Tsunami" of retirement in the near future with roughly 72,000 employees set to retire.
+* Pewlett Hackard is facing a "silver tsunami" of retirement in the near future with roughly 72,000 employees set to retire.
 * The employees set to retire make up an integral part of the company.
 35% of those retiring are Senior Engineers, 35% are Senior Staff, and 13% are Engineers.
-* This percentage of senior level employees will require considerable mentorship and training to replace.
+* This percentage of senior level employees requires considerable mentorship and training to replace.
+* Seeing as retirment will begin soon for many of these employees, implementing the mentorship program is a top priority or incentivizing retiring employees to stay on board as mentors and trainers for the next generation of staff.

 ***Analysis #2***